 Customer feedback is gradually becoming the cornerstone of growth initiatives.

 A new research published in the Harvard Business Review found that the act of just asking for customer feedback in itself is enough to keep customers from churning and coming back for more — even when they do not respond to your request.

 Several theories of consumer psychology point to the fact that even a simple satisfaction survey appeals to your customers' desire to be coddled, reinforcing the positive feelings they might already have about your product, and making them more likely to buy from you.

 The very process of asking questions or seeking opinions induces people to form judgments that otherwise wouldn't occur to them.
 They might not consciously realize that they love a feature unless you seek feedback about it.

-Customer feedback has become one of the primary drivers for long term growth.
+Customer feedback has become one of the primary drivers of long-term growth.
 Present day organizations jump at every opportunity to talk to the customer or learn about them.
 Businesses are spending millions of dollars on setting up feedback channels: emails, reviews, surveys, website analytics.

 The pertinent question now is: how do you utilize these channels to actually learn from the feedback?
 Before you establish the viability of a channel, it is crucial to develop a clear picture of WHY you are collecting feedback.